-That’s what makes questions so powerful, they are able to hit on a certain pain point that immediately makes the reader see that the logical solution to the problem they just realized they had, happens to be your product.
+That’s what makes questions so powerful; they can hit on a specific pain point that immediately makes the reader see that the logical solution to the problem they just realized they had, happens to be your product.

-So by that logic, all you need to do is make your argument so irresistible that it would be ridiculous to say no (obviously within the scope of what you can deliver).
-This is easier said than done of course.
-And it is also much easier in B2C marketing where the single customer is the decision-maker but in B2B, the decision-maker happens to be 15 different people with conflicting interests.
+By that logic, all you need to do is make your argument so irresistible that it would be ridiculous to say no (obviously within the scope of what you can deliver).
+This is easier said than done, of course.
+And it is also much easier in B2C marketing where a single customer is the decision-maker, but in B2B, the decision-maker happens to be five different people with varying interests.

 When to Ask

-Email subject lines and content titles is where it all starts.
+Email subject lines and content titles are where it all starts.
 Your first opportunity to pull a micro-yes out of your customer is when they open their inbox and see your email sitting there.
-Or when they are surfing the web and they see your piece of content.
+Or when they are surfing the web, and they see your piece of content.
 This is where your brand will get to ask your customer the first question.
-Oftentimes this could be the first question your brand asks
+Often, this could be the first question your brand asks.

 You can also pepper your copy with questions, not too many, asking just the right ones to lead your buyer through the series of micro-yeses towards your call to action.

-Using bigger questions at the end of articles and copy can be a very powerful way to hook in the reader and get them to follow through your call-to-action.
+Using more significant questions at the end of articles and the copy can be a compelling way to hook in the reader and get them to follow through your call-to-action.
 But as mentioned above, the trouble with this is if you ask a question at the very end of your copy, no matter what it is, and the reader says no, every single micro-yes that you attained up until this point would be for moot.

 Why Questions Work

 By nature, questions are engaging.
-Even if a person wasn’t planning to engage with your content, a question forces them to, even if it’s just in their head.
-You ask them about something that hits one of their pain points and all of a sudden they are started down the path to becoming a potential customer.
-This can be done through positive and negative questioning, which is gone over in more detail in this article.
+Even if a reader wasn’t planning to engage with your content, a question forces them to.
+You ask them about something that hits one of their pain points, and all of a sudden, they have started down the path to becoming a potential customer.
+You can do this through positive and negative questioning, which is gone over in more detail in this article.

 But while questions often work better than most other types of copy, they also are polarizing.
 Ask something that makes your reader say no, you’ve lost them.
-Ask them too many questions and their answer might be no. They are like anything else, overuse them and they lose effectiveness.
+Ask them too many questions, and their answer might be no. Questions are like anything else, overuse them, and they lose effectiveness.

 And one last key thing.
 Not everyone will say yes all the time.
-There are people who will buy what you’re selling and those that won’t.
+Some people will buy what you’re selling, and others won’t.